USS Huron (1861)

-USS Huron was a built for the United States Navy during the American Civil War for blockage duty against the ports and rivers of the Confederate States of America.
+USS Huron was a built for the United States Navy during the American Civil War for blockade duty against the ports and rivers of the Confederate States of America.

 Huron, a schooner-rigged screw steamer, was launched on 21 September 1861 by Paul Curtis, Boston, Massachusetts, under Navy contract; and commissioned on 8 January 1862 at Boston Navy Yard, Lieutenant John Downes in command.

 Service in the American Civil War

 Huron joined the South Atlantic Blockading Squadron in February to take part in Union strangulation of Confederate commerce, and steamed off the coasts of Georgia and Florida.
 In addition to blockading duties, her men often took part in shore expeditions against the Confederates, as on 15 March 1862 on the Georgia coast.

 Huron captures blockade runners Glide, Albert, and Cumbria

 Huron chased a schooner ashore on 12 April and seven days later captured schooner Glide off Charleston, South Carolina with 100 bales of cotton and other cargo.
 She also captured schooner Albert on 1 May and British blockade runner Cumbria on 26 May.